isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Exception

-Use unsigned types if you really want modulo arithmetic.
+Use unsigned types if you really want modular arithmetic.

 **Alternative**: For critical applications that can afford some overhead, use a range-checked integer and/or floating-point type.